SylvainGa/BatteryMonitor/README.md

 In the graph views, the battery level, just like for the battery level in data views, is color coded.
 100-50% is green, 49-30% is yellow, 29-10% is orange and below 10% is red.
 If the device supports solar charging, a dark red line will represent the solar intensity (in %) as seen by the device.
 Below the graphs, the left arrow represent the earliest sample time, the right arrow represent "Now' for the History view and the time the device is projected to have a depleted battery in the Projection view.
 The '100=' further down is how long the battery is projected to last if the device was charged to 100%.
 The other fields are quite self explanatory.

-There is enough memory to store 3000 data points, which is enough to store over 10 days of data, allowing for a better accuracy in projection.
+There is enough memory to store at most 1,200 data points (it's 4 times the screen size, maxing at 1,200), Since only changed battery level are recorded, depending on how fast your device is draining, and the app's ability to average older data to make room for newer ones, you'll have data for several days.

 Data points are calculated using a background process running every 5 minutes.
-Keep in mind that per Garmin's limitation, background processes are preventing from running when an activity is going so it's "normal" to see a 'flat line' after an abrupt drop in the graph as during the activity, no data was recorded.
-There is nothing I can do about that.

 Like all my apps, they were done by me, for me and I'm sharing them with others for free.
 However,